Hotakus/nhsa-policy-spider/README.md

 pyinstall --noconfirm ./artice.exe.spec
 ```

-or double click "pack.bat" in windows system.
+or double click "pack.bat" in Windows system.

 and wait a minutes in the dist will generate the exe file
 , the "article.exe"